K-O-N/K-O-N/README.md

 ### Hello World!, I'm K-O-N  👋

-## I'm a Daughter, Sister, Scientist, and Friend!!
+## Welcome to Data and Everyting In Between!
 Passionate about using data to scale and solve business problems.
-I love to spot trends, make inferences and communicate business insights
+I love to spot trends, make inferences and communicate business insights.
+Great passion for learning new technologies, developing data solutions, and supporting to drive growth in business.

 - 🌱 Code a difference; growth oriented
 - 👯 I’m looking forward to collaborating and learning new things